soh09/Recipes-Dataset-Modeling/README.md

 In Part 1 of this project, I performed EDA in addition to some permutation and hypothesis testing on the recipes and interactions dataset.
 In this part of the project, I will further explore the data and create a machine learning model to predict the average rating of a recipe.

+#### Can we predict the average rating of a recipe?

+To answer this question,
+1. I'll make a **regression** model
+2. This regression model will predict the average rating of a certain recipe, given a few features from the recipes and interactions dataset.
+3. This regression model will be evaluted using the **R^2** score.
+I chose this metric because R^2 is an easily interpretable metric that tells me the proportion (from 0.0 to 1.0) of variation in the data that the model is able to explain.
+1.0 would means that model's predictions are identitcal to actual response variable.

 ### Recap: The Data
 The recipes dataset contains two .csv files: the RAW_recpies and the RAW_interactions dataset.